JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-dependencies.md

 Dependencies declared here will be treated exactly the same as dependencies from the top-level block, but declaring them this way will also separate Android dependencies visually in your build script and make it less confusing.

-Putting dependencies into a standalone `dependencies` block at the end of the script, in a way that is idiomatic to Android projects, is also supported.
+Putting dependencies into a standalone `dependencies {}` block at the end of the script, in a way that is idiomatic to Android projects, is also supported.
 However, we strongly recommend **against** doing this because configuring a build script with Android dependencies in the top-level block and other target dependencies in each source set is likely to cause confusion.